Storms1990/SkillerLite/README.md

 Cooker currently only works in Fort kitchen.

-Special thanks to Sadness and theSnow for all their help.
+Special thanks to Sadness and theSn0w for all their help.